Starlitnightly/omicverse/README.md

 - [1] [Cellula](https://github.com/andrecossa5/Cellula/) is to provide a toolkit for the exploration of scRNA-seq.
 These tools perform common single-cell analysis tasks
 - [2] [pegasus](https://github.com/lilab-bcb/pegasus/) is a tool for analyzing transcriptomes of millions of single cells.
 It is a command line tool, a python package and a base for Cloud-based analysis workflows.
+- [3] [cNMF](https://github.com/dylkot/cNMF) is an analysis pipeline for inferring gene expression programs from single-cell RNA-Seq (scRNA-Seq) data.

 ## Contact